MicroBlocksCN/microblocks-site/data/markdown/setup-other-boards.md

 <img src="assets/img/md/get-started/esp-connecting.png" width="360">

-Some ESP boards require that you prepare the board for firmware installation by holding down the **Flash** button while clicking the **Reset** button.
+**Note:** Some ESP boards will connect only if you hold down the **Flash** or **Boot** button at the start of the firmware installation process.
-Check the documentation for your board.
+You can release the button when the progress indicator appears.

 Once MicroBlocks has connected the board, you will see a progress indicator as the firmware is installed.